-As discussed above in Section D.9.1.3 (Noise Environment), the southern portion of the 115 kV subtransmission line would be routed through the Cities of Banning, Beaumont, and unincorporated portions of Riverside County within approximately 0.25 mile (1,320 feet) of residential homes in the vicinity of the Maraschino Substation (City of Beaumont); residential homes near Manzanita Park Road (County of Riverside); residential neighborhoods between Highland Springs Avenue and Highland Home Road (City of Banning); and isolated residential homes south of the existing Banning Substation (City of Banning).
-While the Proposed Project would be located within an existing SCE ROW through these areas, the existing 115 kV line only carries current in emergencies, and therefore does not contribute noise to the ambient noise conditions of the area.
+As discussed above in Section D.9.1.3 (Noise Environment), the southern portion of the 115 kV subtransmission line would be routed through the Cities of Banning, Beaumont, and unincorporated portions of Riverside County within approximately 0.25 mile (1,320 feet) of residential homes in the vicinity of the Maraschino Substation (City of Beaumont); residential homes near Manzanita Park Road (County of Riverside); residential neighborhoods between Highland Springs Avenue and Highland Home Road (City of

+Banning); and isolated residential homes south of the existing Banning Substation (City of Banning).
+The Proposed Project would be located within an existing SCE ROW through these areas.